cyclejs/old-website/_posts/2015-01-22-documentation.md

 - - -

-### <a id="mockDOMResponse"></a> `mockDOMResponse(mockedSelectors)`
+### <a id="mockDOMSource"></a> `mockDOMSource(mockedSelectors)`

 A testing utility which aids in creating a queryable collection of Observables.
-Call mockDOMResponse giving it an object specifying selectors, eventTypes and their Observabls, and get as output an object following the same format as the DOM Driver's response.
+Call mockDOMSource giving it an object specifying selectors, eventTypes and their Observables, and get as output an object following the same format as the DOM Driver's source.
 Example:

 {% highlight js %}
-const userEvents = mockDOMResponse({
+const userEvents = mockDOMSource({
   '.foo': {
     'click': Rx.Observable.just({target: {}}),
     'mouseover': Rx.Observable.just({target: {}})